docker/docs/docker-for-windows/troubleshoot.md

 ### Make sure Docker is running for webserver examples

 For the `hello-world-nginx` example and others, Docker for Windows must be running in order to get to the webserver on `http://localhost/`.
 Make sure that the Docker whale is showing in the menu bar, and that you run the Docker commands in a shell that is connected to the Docker for Windows Engine (not Engine from Toolbox).
 Otherwise, you might start the webserver container but get a "web page not available" error when you go to `docker`.
-For more on distinguishing between the two environments, see "Running Docker for Windows and Docker Toolbox" in [Getting Started](index.md).

 ### How to solve `port already allocated` errors